33AbdullahAlQahtani/insights-from-airbnb-brstol/README.md

 import pandas as pd
 data = pd.read_csv('calendar.csv')
 ```
+# We need to know the number of available and unanvailable rooms
 ## T stands for available, F stand for not available
 ``` diff
 data.available.value_counts()
 ```